projectacrn/acrn-hypervisor/doc/tutorials/vuart_configuration.rst

 Suppose we use vUART0 for a port with ``vuart_idx=0``, vUART1 for ``vuart_idx=1``, and so on.

-Please pay attention to these points:
+Pay attention to these points:

 * vUART0 is the console port, vUART1-vUART7 are inter-VM communication ports.
 * Each communication port must set the connection to another communication vUART port of another VM.